quixio/quix-streams/README.md

 This library needs to utilize a message broker to send and receive data.
 We use [Apache Kafka](https://kafka.apache.org/) because it is the leading message broker in the field of streaming data, with enough performance to support high volumes of time-series data, with minimum latency.

-### Writing time-series data
+### Producing time-series data

-Now you can start writing some time-series data into a Kafka Topic.
-Here's an example of how to <b>Write</b> time-series data into a Kafka Topic with Python.
+Now you can start producing time-series data into a Kafka Topic.
+Here's an example of how to <b>produce</b> time-series data into a Kafka Topic with Python.

 ```python
 import time